M604 railway (Croatia): Since 1995

 In 2006, a RegioSwinger collided with a truck near Knin.
 On August 21, 2008, a RegioSwinger derailed in a curve near Cerovac, while in October 2008, a train of the same type hit a cow herd on the tracks near Zrmanja.
 In February 2012, Split-Zagreb train derailed between Zrmanja and Malovan, with no-one injured.
 In May 2012, a cargo train transporting bricks derailed in Malovan.

-In 2014, Croatian Railways discontinued the night train between Zagreb and Split save for the summer operations, citing economic reasons.
+In 2014, HŽ Putnički prijevoz, the successor of Croatian Railways' passenger transport division, discontinued the night train between Zagreb and Split save for the summer operations, citing economic reasons.
 However, its regular operations (three times a week per direction from October to June and daily from June to October) were reintroduced in 2016.
 The night train assumed its daily operations the following year.

 A cargo train derailed in Plaski in October 2018.